ibm-cloud-docs/vpc/s390x-vsi-profiles.md

 - "2": IBM Cloud Virtual Servers for VPC

 The fourth character is an "e", such as bz2e, which identifies the profile as a secure execution profile.
-These profiles are available when you select IBM Hyper Protect Container Runtime image as the image for provisioning the virtual server instance.
+These profiles are available when you select the IBM Hyper Protect Container Runtime image as the image for provisioning the virtual server instance.
 For more information, see [s390x virtual server images](/docs/vpc?topic=vpc-vsabout-images).
 The characters after "-" represents the number of vCPUs and the size of RAM (GiB).
 For example, "2x8" means that this profile has 2 vCPU and 8 GiB of RAM.

 Using “bz2-4x16” as an example, you can know from the name that it is a balanced profile that provides 4 vCPUs of compute and 16 GiB of memory.
 The profile is deployed on an s390x host and is for the second-generation VPC.